tatumio/tatum-php/docs/Api/VeChainApi.md

 <h4>5 credits per API call.</h4>

-<p>Tatum supports BIP44 HD wallets.
+Tatum supports BIP44 HD wallets.
 It is very convenient and secure, since it can generate 2^31 addresses from 1 mnemonic phrase.
 Mnemonic phrase consists of 24 special words in defined order and can restore access to all generated addresses and private keys.
-Each address is identified by 3 main values:<ul><li>Private Key - your secret value, which should never be revealed</li><li>Public Key - public address to be published</li><li>Derivation index - index of generated address</li></ul></p>
+Each address is identified by 3 main values:<ul><li>Private Key - your secret value, which should never be revealed</li><li>Public Key - public address to be published</li><li>Derivation index - index of generated address</li></ul>

-<p>Tatum follows BIP44 specification and generates for VeChain wallet with derivation path m'/44'/818'/0'/0.
+Tatum follows BIP44 specification and generates for VeChain wallet with derivation path m'/44'/818'/0'/0.
 More about BIP44 HD wallets can be found here - <a target="_blank" href="https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki">https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki</a>.
-Generate BIP44 compatible VeChain wallet.</p>
+Generate BIP44 compatible VeChain wallet.

 ### Example